- 1 Facebook Interaction

 - By selecting Facebook Private Message from the pulldown under the contact's name, as described in the previous section.

-- By selecting the interaction on the History tab, then clicking the Reply icon that appears above the list of interactions.
-A reply area opens in which you can enter text.
+- By selecting the interaction on the History tab, then clicking the Reply button .
+A Reply view opens in which you can enter text.

 - If the message has not timed out, you can reply if you are logged in to either Facebook (Session Mode) or Facebook Private Message.

-- If the message has timed out, you must be logged in to Facebook Private Message in order to reply.
+- If the message has timed out, you must be logged in to Facebook Private Message to reply.

 Emoji and emoticon support